Refresher on bash with Orange Pi specifics

 Sure, I can talk more about these commands and give you some examples. 😊

-is a command that displays the total amount of free and used physical and swap memory in the system, as well as the buffers and caches used by the kernel, in megabytes.
-The information is gathered by parsing/proc/meminfo
+free -mis a command that displays the total amount of free and used physical and swap memory in the system, as well as the buffers and caches used by the kernel, in megabytes.
+The information is gathered by parsing/proc/meminfo.
+For example,free -mwill show something like this:

 pi@orangepi:~$ free -m